 Cannabis is the most commonly used illicit drug in Belgium; its use is concentrated among young adults aged 15-34 years and is more prevalent among males.

 A number of Belgian cities participate in the Europe-wide annual wastewater campaigns undertaken by the Sewage Analysis Core Group Europe (SCORE).
 This study provides data on drug use at a municipal level, based on the levels of illicit drugs and their metabolites found in wastewater.
-The 2017 data indicate an increase in the levels of MDMA between 2011 and 2016, with a subsequent decrease in 2017 in Brussels and Antwerp.
+The 2018 data indicate a stable trend in the levels of MDMA between 2017 and 2018, after a decrease in 2017 in Brussels and Antwerp.
 The concentration of cocaine metabolites increased at the weekends in both cities.

-The European School Survey Project on Alcohol and Other Drugs (ESPAD) was implemented in 2015 in the Flemish Community and the results indicate that levels of substance use among 15- to 16-year-old students are generally close to the ESPAD average, with the exceptions of cigarettes, inhalants and NPS.
+The European School Survey Project on Alcohol and Other Drugs (ESPAD) was implemented in 2015 in the Flemish Community and the results indicate that levels of substance use among 15- to 16-year-old students are generally close to the ESPAD average, with the exceptions of cigarettes, inhalants and NPS, use of which in Belgium is lower than the ESPAD average.
 Only alcohol use in the last 30 days stands out as being higher than the overall average.
 However, the level of heavy episodic drinking during the last 30 days was the same as the ESPAD average.
-For other variables, the prevalence among the Flemish students was at the same level as or below the ESPAD average.
+For other variables, the prevalence among the Flemish students was at the same as or lower than the ESPAD average.

 Studies reporting estimates of high-risk drug use and the numbers of people who inject drugs (PWID) can help to identify the extent of the more entrenched drug use problems, while data on first-time entrants to specialised drug treatment centres, when considered alongside other indicators, can inform an understanding of the nature of and trends in high-risk drug use.

 In Belgium, the estimated number of PWID is derived using the human immunodeficiency virus (HIV) multiplier method.
 The available data suggest that that there have been no significant changes in the proportion of the population who have ever injected drugs over the last 10 years.
-Heroin remains the principal opioid used by PWID.
+A survey among users of needle exchange programmes in the north of the country indicates that the combined use of heroin and cocaine is common among PWID.